 That’s all for this time.
 Join me next week for part two, where I will detail steps six through ten.

 Marc DeArmond is the Technology Coordinator at Lopez Island School.
 He teaches a number of technology-based electives as well as overseeing the back-end systems and networking for the district.
 He started playing Magic back in Unlimited in 1993.
 His interests are trading up in value and playing limited on MTGO.
-He is the author of Infinitely Casual which discusses how to continue to play Magic Online without spending money.
+He is the author of Casually Infinite, which discusses how to continue to play Magic Online without spending money.
 He is a Level 1 judge and runs small drafts at the local island Library for people in the community.